-Summer means fireworks, family, friends, days off, and delicious food.
-I love cheesecake with summer berries oh so much.
+Summer means fireworks, family, friends, days off, and delicious food, and no-bake cheesecake!
+I love cheesecake with summer berries oh, so much.
 My cheesecake tart is a top ten for sure.
 And no-bake cheesecake does something to me.
 I dream about it sometimes.

 They still have the same classic flavor and ingredients like graham cracker crust and berries.
 I add plenty of lemon juice to my cream cheese mixture to make it tangy and sweet.
 It's so simple to create that the kids can get involved mixing, and layering in individual portions.

 Graham Cracker Crust layer:

 I crushed my own graham crackers in the food processor.
 You could use a rolling pin as well, or even get the fantastic, already-crushed crumbs at the store.
 They are kind of genius.
 I love the crust on top.
 I have to have crust with every bite of my cheesecake, I just do.
 So this assures I get my grahams in every mouthful.
 Mmm.

 Cheesecake in a Jar

 - 9 whole graham crackers

 - 3 tablespoon melted unsalted butter

 - 2 pkg (16 oz total) cream cheese